ssaket/eye-tracking-methods/README.md

     - Cohen, A. L. (2012).
 Software for the automatic correction of recorded eye fixation locations in reading experiments.
 Behavior Research Methods, 45(3), 679–683. http://dx.doi.org/10.3758/s13428-012-0280-3
     - Carr, J. W., Pescuma, V. N., Furlan, M., Ktori, M., & Crepaldi, D. (2021).
 Algorithms for the automated correction of vertical drift in eye-tracking data.
 Behavior Research Methods. http://dx.doi.org/10.3758/s13428-021-01554-0

+**Homework:**
+  - Read relevant chapter in Holmqvist et al.
+  - Implement one of the following two and evaluate its performance using the provided reference data set:
+    - a basic velocity-based saccade detection
+    - a basic box-model fixation detection

 ### Week 09 (Dec 15): Conventional eye-tracking measures and analysis approaches in scene perception research
 Presenter: Bene

+**Homework:**
+  - Read relevant chapter in Holmqvist et al.

 ### Week 10 (Dec 22): Conventional eye-tracking measures and analysis approaches in reading research and the visual world paradigm
 Presenter: Titus